ssmall41/pi_poetry/docs/architecture.md

 # Pi Poetry — Pipeline Architecture

-Pi Poetry searches the decimal expansion of π for sequences of English words encoded in consecutive digit pairs.
+Pi Poetry searches a sequence of digits, maps them to letters, and searaches for sequences of English words.
 A four-stage pipeline converts raw digits into human-readable phrases.

 ---

 ## Pipeline Diagram

 ```
-  pi digits (file or API)
+  digits (file or API)
         │
         │ read_at()
         ▼